MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 1. The first step is to acquire the new Azure Stack HCI hardware from your original OEM.
 Always refer to your OEM-provided documentation when adding new server hardware for use in your cluster.
 1. Place the new physical server in the rack and cable it appropriately.
-1. Enable physical switch ports and adjust access control lists (ACLs) and VLAN IDs if applicable.
+1. Enable and adjust physical switch ports as applicable in your network environment.

 #### Software prerequisites